 In a recent blog post, we discussed how COVID-19 has changed revenue cycle management in the United States, and how outsourcing your medical billing and coding can help your healthcare practice weather this unprecedented crisis.
-One of the main points we touched upon is telehealth services, which have increased exponentially in the wake of COVID-19, in an effort to reduce the virus’s spread.
+One of the main points we touched upon is telehealth services, which have increased exponentially in the wake of the pandemic.
 While the sudden surge of telemedicine has necessitated changes in medical coding that many practices’ billing departments may find challenging, outsourced billing services can help make your transition to this revolutionary new form of healthcare as smooth as possible.

 The Ultimate Convenience